 This idea of innate ability can also be contradicted by actually looking into the lives of the icons to whom it often applied.
 Jimi Hendrix practiced guitar so obsessively that he would even keep one hanging off his body by a strap as he cooked his meals, so that he could find little bits of time between cooking tasks to jam or to run whatever it was he working on at the moment.
 Hendrix practiced guitar so rigorously that the thought of being away from it long enough to cook dinner was more than he could even bear.

-All of that can be boiled down to my long-winded way of saying that this idea that you either innately have “it” or don’t is nothing more than rubbish.
+All of that can be boiled down to my long-winded way of saying that this idea that you either innately have “it” or don’t is simply not true.
 Some people will try to use that theory to insist that lessons are about the educational equivalent of a jar of snake oil, but the truth is that no matter what it is you are trying to become great at, there is simply no substitute for hard work and devotion.

 Here’s how all of that is related to the age-old question, “So, are guitar lessons really worth it?”.

 Signing up for guitar lessons isn’t the same as gulping down a magic potion that will suddenly make you put in all of the necessary work to become a strong player, but it’s a great first step.
 The weekly scheduled time can act as a chronological landmark, around which your own practice habits can be both formed and reinforced.
 If you’re the right sort of learner, the knowledge of an upcoming lesson can anchor your routine and help you strive to keep on practicing at a time when you otherwise might have let yourself slide.
 However to most students, the reinforcing of a practice schedule is only a minor perk when compared to the overall benefit of lessons.